ly4k/SMBGhost/README.md

 # SMBGhost
 Simple scanner for CVE-2020-0796 - SMBv3 RCE.

-The scanner is for meant only for testing whether a server is vulnerable.
+The scanner is meant only for testing whether a server is vulnerable.
 It is not meant for research or development, hence the fixed payload.

 It checks for SMB dialect 3.1.1 and compression capability through a negotiate request.